 KC Scholars is available to low and modest income students living in Cass, Clay, Jackson and Platte counties in Missouri, and Johnson and Wyandotte counties in Kansas.

 Note: Deadline for the Presidential Scholarship is February 1.
-Deadline for Henry W. Bloch Scholarship is March 1.
+Deadline for Henry W. Bloch Scholars Program is March 1.
 These scholarships have additional application requirements beyond the one institutional application.
 Total institutional scholarship amount cannot exceed total tuition and fees.
 Most scholarships are not stackable with other institutional aid.
+Students in nursing programs are not eligible for institutional scholarships.
 For additional information and requirements contact Admissions or call (913) 621-8706.